 I’ve been sewing for a long time.
 Sometimes I totally forget what its like to be new to sewing and organizing pdf sewing patterns.
 Even more confusing can be those that come from a paper pattern background, but are trying out PDF sewing patterns for the first time.
-I was raised on paper patterns, so y’all have my empathy.
+I was raised on paper patterns, so you all have my empathy.
 PDF’s can be a little confusing at first.
 That’s why I wanted to write a blog series just for you guys.
 The newbies.
 Whether you are new to sewing entirely, or just new to PDF sewing patterns, these posts should help you navigate using a PDF sewing pattern for the first time.
 And maybe those that have been sewing with PDF sewing patterns for a while will find a helpful tip or two.

 Saving & Organizing PDF Sewing Patterns

 I know this seems super simple.
 Buy your pattern, download and save it to a location of your choosing, and BAM, you’re done.
 While that’s great when you only have a few patterns, it can get super confusing when your PDF sewing pattern collection grows.
 Awesome sewing patterns are as addictive as buying fabric.
 You can literally end up with hundreds of patterns.
 Those cute little leggings by your favorite designer?
 You thought you bought them, but you can’t for the life of you find them.
 So you buy them again, and oops!
 You bought them twice!!
 Side note: If you are logged in on my website while shopping, the website will tell you if you already bought the pattern before.
-You can’t thank me later.
+You can thank me later.

 The struggle is real guys.
 And trust me, you don’t want to have to be organizing PDF sewing patterns after you collect hundred of them.
 It’s better to have an organization system right from the beginning.
 Ask me how I know.

 If you ask how others are organizing pdf sewing patterns, you will get a million different answers.
-Some people like to print them all out and put them in a binder (holy printer ink, batman!)
+Some people like to print them all out and put them in a binder (holy printer ink, Batman!)
 I personally like to have them organized into separate folders on my computer.
 That way I can quickly access what I’m looking for.

 I start by having a folder just for my patterns.
 Inventive, I know.
 I promise, my tips get better.